SuhyunKimm/Milestone1_Group001/Software Design Document.md

 | Use Case Name  | Display a list |
 | Actors         | System |
 | Description    | The system searches for the matching food item based on the criteria and displays a list of the nutrients associated with that food item. |
 | Flow of Events | 1.
-The system identifies food names.
-2. The system identifies criteria and applies the filter criteria if the user has set any.
-3. The system displays the list of nutrients.
+The system identifies food names.<br/>2.
+The system identifies criteria and applies the filter criteria if the user has set any.<br/>3.
+The system displays the list of nutrients.
 | Alternate Flow | If no matching food is found, the system notifies the user with a message ‘No food found’.|